 Power of attorney can be a heavy responsibility for any agent, so selecting a person you trust is critical.
 That agent will be called upon to make difficult decisions on behalf of someone they care about.
-In the case of healthcare, they may be the one to decide your long term living arrangements like choosing assisted living, memory care or rehab facilities.
+In the case of healthcare, they may be the ones to decide your long-term living arrangements like choosing assisted living, memory care, or rehab facilities.
 In the case of financials, they may have to handle real estate decisions, collect debts, or decide how money needs to be allocated.
 You can begin to see the level of responsibility and how such situations can be morally challenging.

 Can the power of attorney expire?

-Generally, most powers of attorneys operate on a rule of durability that remains intact until your agent passes away or however the time frame has been designated within the document.
+Generally, most powers of attorney operate on a rule of durability that remains intact until your agent passes away or however, the time frame has been designated within the document.

 I need help.
 Who can I ask?

-Contact The Law Offices of Andrew Fesler Today
+Contact The Law Office of Andrew Fesler Today

 As a sole practitioner, Attorney Fesler has the ultimate quality control.
 He does it all personally and affordably.
 He will spend the time with you to make sure you understand and are comfortable with, every aspect of your plan and documents.
 With many years of experience, his goal is to develop a trusted relationship with you.
 Contact us online or by calling 760-444-0943.